by Jerrod Brown, PhD, MA, MS, MS, MS | Jun 22, 2023 | Uncategorized

 This training will provide participants clinical knowledge and tools to:

 a).
-Define neurocriminology and describe how a broad clinical understanding of the subfield can assist in providing care.
+After completing this training, participants will be able to define neurocriminology and describe how a broad clinical understanding of the subfield can assist in providing care.

 b).
-Learn and understand the neurological, biological, social, and environmental risk factors for crime and violence.
+After completing this training, participants will be able to learn and understand the neurological, biological, social, and environmental risk factors for crime and violence.

 c).
-Learn and describe neurocriminology-informed screening and intervention approaches.
+After completing this training, participants will be able to learn and describe neurocriminology-informed screening and intervention approaches.

 d).
-State how neurocriminology can inform interventions aimed at preventing crime and violence.
+After completing this training, participants will be able to state how neurocriminology can inform interventions aimed at preventing crime and violence.

 e).
-Discuss the implications of neurocriminology in related systems of care.
+After completing this training, participants will be able to discuss the implications of neurocriminology in related systems of care.

 Target Audience: